OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 You will be cursed in the city and cursed in the countryside.

 ## Deuteronomy 28:17
-Your basket and your kneading bowl will be cursed.
+Your basket and your kneading bowl will be afflicted.

 ## Deuteronomy 28:18
 The fruit of your womb will be cursed, and the produce of your ground, the newborn of your herds, and the offspring of your flocks.